If you have type 2 diabetes, consuming honey can raise your blood sugar level. But compared with table sugar, it may have health benefits.

 Some people add honey to their coffee and tea or use it as a sweetener when baking.
 But is honey safe for people with diabetes?
-The short answer is yes, but only under certain conditions.
+The short answer is yes but only under certain conditions.

-It comes from the nectar within flowers, which bees collect and store in their stomachs until back at the hive.
+It comes from the nectar within flowers, which bees collect and store in their stomachs until they’re back at the hive.

 According to the